rudsonalves/trainers_stopwatch/README.md

 - **MyMaterialApp**:
   - Implemented theme selection support within the app for enhanced user personalization.

-- **Athlete Dialog Adjustments**:
+- **User Dialog Adjustments**:
-  - Modified the athlete dialog for both adding and updating athlete details, improving usability.
+  - Modified the user dialog for both adding and updating user details, improving usability.

-- **Athletes Page Enhancements**:
+- **Users Page Enhancements**:
-  - Added editing and removal capabilities for athletes on the `AthletesPage`, enhancing management efficiency.
+  - Added editing and removal capabilities for users on the `UsersPage`, enhancing management efficiency.

-- **Athletes Page Controller**:
+- **Users Page Controller**:
-  - Integrated methods to update and delete athletes, supporting robust athlete management.
+  - Integrated methods to update and delete users, supporting robust user management.

-- **Dismissible Athlete Tile**:
+- **Dismissible User Tile**:
-  - Introduced `editFunction` and `deleteFunction` callbacks to facilitate athlete management directly from the UI.
+  - Introduced `editFunction` and `deleteFunction` callbacks to facilitate user management directly from the UI.

 - **Stopwatch Page Updates**:
   - Added an `IconButton` for theme switching and another for setup (the latter is not yet implemented), improving accessibility and customization.